MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-authoring.md

 ### Best practices for tethers
 - Tether placement isn’t exact, so if you’re connecting a tether to a 3D object from the 3d toolkit, place the tether in the general area, and then place the 3D object (a number, for example) at the end of the tether.
-- To make a tether appear to be more precise, use a 3D object like a circle or arrow to show exactly where the tether is pointing.

 ## Add styles for emphasis
 Use styles to provide visual cues for extra emphasis.
 For example, add the Warning style to show caution or the Avoid style to make sure an operator doesn’t do something that could cause harm.
 As your operators get used to the visual language provided by styles, it will speed up their learning process.